Lil' Beethoven: Release

+Sparks released Lil' Beethoven through their own Lil' Beethoven imprint.
+In the UK, it was distributed by FullFill, who had ties with Universal Music Group, and was released in a limited edition which had hardcover book binding.
+In the US, it was distributed by Palm Pictures, the then-company of Island Records founder Chris Blackwell, who had signed Sparks back in 1974.
+Before the album's official release, the duo had planned to release the album as Entertainment in Extremis, with Lil' Beethoven being the artist's name rather than Sparks, but eventually decided against it.

 Lil' Beethoven, while critically acclaimed, did not chart inside the top 100 in the UK, Germany or the US.
-It was released in a limited edition which had hardcover book binding.
 The album was promoted by the single "Suburban Homeboy" but it, too, did not chart.
 The single was backed two b-sides, an extended version of "Suburban Homeboy", entitled "Suburban Homeboy (Extended 'Ron Speaks' Version)", and "Wunderbar (Concerto In Koch Minor)", which samples the voice of German sports commentator Günther Koch.
-The band had initially planned to release the album as Lil' Beethoven rather than Sparks, so that it wasn't pigeonholed with their previous albums, but eventually decided against it.

 Re-releases

 In March 2004, Sparks re-issued Lil' Beethoven in a deluxe edition.
 This version had a black sleeve as opposed to the white original, and included three audio tracks (two of which were exclusive), a video of "The Rhythm Thief" (directed by long-time collaborators Kuntzel+Deygas), a short film by Ron Mael, and a screensaver.
 An LP version of the album (which did not include any bonus tracks) was also released at the same time.

 A DVD produced by Demon Vision was also released of a live performance of the album.
 The live performance was filmed in March 2004 at the Södra Teatern in Stockholm, Sweden.
 The DVD features the album performed in full and in order, followed by a set of twelve other Sparks songs.

 In April 2022, a remastered Lil' Beethoven was issued on LP and CD as part of the "21st Century Sparks" collection.
 The CD included the same bonus tracks as the 2004 reissue and two additional tracks.
 This time the album charted, entering the UK independent albums top 50 at no. 8.